LuisOctavioGSeror/Calculator/README.md

 ## Adtional info

-This is a project to create a fuly functional and beautiful calculator app for desktop environment
+This is a fully functional and beautiful calculator app for desktop environment